clojuredocs/guides/articles/tutorials/vim_fireplace.md

 user=>
 ```

-_foreplay.vim will automatically figure out the nREPL port from the `target/repl-port` file written by Leiningen._
+_fireplace.vim will automatically figure out the nREPL port from the `target/repl-port` file written by Leiningen._

 Now we can start editing code (see [Editing](#editing) below for tips on effectively editing Clojure code in Vim).